nablarch/nablarch-document/en/application_framework/application_framework/blank_project/setup_blankProject/setup_Java17.rst

 Add dependent module
 -------------------------------------------------------------

+With Java 11, some modules, such as JAXB, have been removed from the standard library.
+Removed modules need to be explicitly added to dependencies.
-Add the following modules to the created blank project POM.
+Therefore, add the following modules to the created blank project POM.

 There are two differences from the :ref:`Add dependent module in Java 11 <setup_blank_project_for_Java11_add_dependencies>`.

 * Specify ``jaxb-impl`` version as ``2.3.5``.

+  * This version includes support for Java 17 enhanced encapsulation.

 * Remove the ``jaxb-api`` artifact.

   * Because ``2.3.5`` of ``jaxb-impl`` transitively uses another artifact called ``jakarta.xml.bind-api``.